 Therapies are in four intervals of 20 minutes.
 The patient does the rest part and massages all the lower extremity joints.
-After a 15 to 20 minutes session, the patient was feeling better and more deficient in pain.
+After a 15 to 20 minutes session, the patient felt better and more pain deficient.

 The assistant of a physical therapist performed the other 20 minutes.
-Physician rescheduled electrical stimulation for the next 3 to 4 days of pain management.
+The physician rescheduled electrical stimulation for the next 3 to 4 days of pain management.

 A 36-year-old male had surgery on knee joints two weeks ago and presents to the therapist in an outpatient hospital setting.
 He got muscle dystrophy and poor movement.
 The patient also had muscle contraction issues and knee pain.